… to the heart of the Yuri world!

 Will upgrading smutty stories change anything?
 A forlorn hope perhaps, but smut – to paraphrase the Buddhist saying about idol worship – is important for beginners.
-We are talking about sexual identity desire and gender so there is going to be some steam somewhere in the story.
-Hopefully there will also be some handy ideas about how to intermix these with friendship, affection, good manners and some intimations of maturity that can be aspired to and imitated: perhaps even humour.
-We might get lucky and see something might be recognisable as love.
+We are talking about sexual identity, desire and gender so there is going to be some steam somewhere in the story.
+Hopefully there will also be some handy ideas about how to intermix these with friendship, affection, good manners and some intimations of maturity that can be aspired to and imitated: perhaps even humor.
+We might get lucky and see something might be recognizable as love.

 And if the reader happens to be a happy LFB (MK II), I can clue in that even if the trip is tourism for wider experience and cheap thrills and will feature a soccer game, I should mind my manners, broaden my horizons and refrain from hooliganism.
 Tourism is better than invasion.
 Civilized, we are, now.